 Switch to an LTE or wired connection and try again.
 We do not recommend using wifi to play Microsoft Flight Simulator, even if your wifi is stable for everyday usage.
 A wired connection greatly reduces the risk of packet loss.

 If the download slowed down, close the app to restart the download—the download will resume from where it left off.

 SET THE DATA BANDWIDTH USAGE LIMIT TO UNLIMITED

-WARNING: If you have set up a Data bandwidth usage limit prior to the update, your download speed will be limited to the value selected—5Mbps, 20Mbps, or 40Mbps.
+Have you set up a Data bandwidth usage limit in-game prior to the update?
+If so, your download speed will be limited to the value you select selected (i.e. 5Mbps, 20Mbps, or 40Mbps).

 To change your Data Bandwidth Usage Limit back to Unlimited, you will need to wait for the new update to install.